Skip to main content

 What are the best GDPR-compliant alternatives to OpenDNS?

-The top GDPR-compliant alternatives to OpenDNS include Quad9, dns0.eu, Mullvad DNS.
+The top GDPR-compliant alternatives to OpenDNS include Quad9.
 These European services store your data in EU data centers and are fully subject to GDPR protections.

 How do I migrate from OpenDNS to a GDPR-compliant alternative?